|

 Growing our own vegetables makes economic sense, especially since we have the luxury of grocery stores to back us up in case of a bad growing season.
 One $2 tomato plant will yield a few pounds of tomatoes (possibly $2.49 per pound in stores.)
 Had I planned earlier, I could have saved more by starting my tomato plants from seeds, but my investment will still pay off.
 Factoring in the water they require and tomato cages, I'm still reaping economic benefits of my harvest.

 Organic foods are expensive.
 Yet, homegrown gardens can easily be organic without the extra cost.
 I know what I'm putting on my vegetables, and I know if they've been chemically treated or not.
 For organic fertilizer try disposing of your kitchen scraps in the soil.
 For years we've buried banana peels, apple cores, and lettuce hearts in our garden between our plants, and we've had wonderful harvests and dark, rich soil.
-Another fertilizer that my grandmother uses on her plants is gelatin.
-Purchase packets of store brand Jello and mix it with water.
-Then, water your plants with the mixture.

 To avoid pests without using chemicals, try companion gardening.
 Many books are available that describe good growing partners.
 One common pest controlling plant is said to be marigolds.
 By planting my marigold seeds in my garden beside my tomatoes, I not only have a pretty garden but pest free tomatoes.
 (The bugs are said to dislike the smell of the marigolds.)
-A simple wire garden fence keeps larger pests away, and groundhogs as well as several bugs dislike the smell of drier sheets.
+A simple wire garden fence keeps larger pests away, and groundhogs as well as several bugs dislike the smell of dryer sheets.
 Tie the sheets around the fence posts to discourage pests without spraying chemicals.

 Our victories in our garden will be plentiful.
 Our family will get fresh air and time together working on a common goal.
 We'll eat healthy, homegrown food that gives us satisfaction both in our stomachs and in our hearts.
 It will be an economic victory over high food and gas prices as well as imported produce.
 Best of all, we'll revisit some old-fashioned values.